MTI Campus Center

 Repeating a Course

 Students who have failed a course may need to repeat it to meet graduation requirements.
 Students may choose to repeat a course in an attempt to raise an undesirable grade.
 Financial aid restrictions may apply.
-In the event a student repeats a course, both grades are recorded on the student’s Mitchell Technical Institute academic records.
+In the event a student repeats a course, both grades are recorded on the student’s Mitchell Technical College academic records.
 Only the grade from the second attempt will be calculated into a GPA.

 - Instructors shall establish attendance policies for each class.
 Students are expected to become familiar with these policies and follow them.